 Brian Center Senior Consultant

 Brian Center is the founder and principal of Center Solutions, a law enforcement consulting team.
-A lawyer, Mr. Center was a department director in the Los Angeles County Sheriff's Department, the nation's fourth-largest law enforcement agency; served as a senior law enforcement expert for the Los Angeles County Board of Supervisors, and has been an executive director of an anti-gang non-profit with a mission of building relationships between law enforcement and community members in high-crime neighborhoods.
+A lawyer, Mr. Center was a department director in the Los Angeles County Sheriff's Department, the nation's fourth-largest law enforcement agency; served as a senior law enforcement expert for the Los Angeles County Board of Supervisors; and has been an executive director of an anti-gang non-profit in South Los Angeles with a mission of building relationships between law enforcement and community members in high-crime neighborhoods.

-Mr. Center's consulting work has covered a broad array of issues for both small and large departments.
+Mr. Center's work has covered a broad array of issues for both small and large departments.
 This includes reviewing and editing policies and procedures; analyzing gang strategies; reviewing uses of force and the quality of related internal investigations; assessing the quality of training, advising on organizational management; devising plans to build more trust between officers and the community; assessing a department’s efforts to minimize litigation costs; and assessing the overall efforts of a canine unit.

 Mr. Center has been active in a broad array of community activities.
 He has served as Judge Pro Tem for the Los Angeles County Superior Court, a volunteer mediator for the Federal District Court, and as a delegate to the Alliance of Youth Movements, an organization that brought together the State Department, activists, and non-profits from around the world to combat extremism and violence.